Shingles: Pathophysiology

 Electron micrograph of varicella zoster virus.
 Approximately 150,000× magnification.
 The virus diameter is 150–200 nm.

 Progression of shingles.
 A cluster of small bumps (1) turns into blisters (2).
 The blisters fill with lymph, break open (3), crust over (4), and finally disappear.
 Postherpetic neuralgia can sometimes occur due to nerve damage (5).

-The causative agent for shingles is the varicella zoster virus (VZV)—a double-stranded DNA virus related to the herpes simplex virus.
+The causative agent for shingles is the varicella zoster virus (VZV)—a double-stranded DNA virus related to the herpes simplex virus and member of Herpesviridae.
+The complete sequence of the viral genome was published in 1986.
 Most individuals are infected with this virus as children, which causes an episode of chickenpox.
 The immune system eventually eliminates the virus from most locations, but it remains dormant (or latent) in the ganglia adjacent to the spinal cord (called the dorsal root ganglion) or the trigeminal ganglion in the base of the skull.

 Shingles occurs only in people who have been previously infected with VZV; although it can occur at any age, approximately half of the cases in the United States occur in those aged 50 years or older.
 Shingles can recur.
 In contrast to the frequent recurrence of herpes simplex symptoms, repeated attacks of shingles are unusual.
 It is extremely rare for a person to have more than three recurrences.

 The disease results from virus particles in a single sensory ganglion switching from their latent phase to their active phase.
 Due to difficulties in studying VZV reactivation directly in humans (leading to reliance on small-animal models), its latency is less well understood than that of the herpes simplex virus.
 Virus-specific proteins continue to be made by the infected cells during the latent period, so true latency, as opposed to chronic, low-level, active infection, has not been proven to occur in VZV infections.
 Although VZV has been detected in autopsies of nervous tissue, there are no methods to find dormant virus in the ganglia of living people.

-Unless the immune system is compromised, it suppresses reactivation of the virus and prevents shingles outbreaks.
+Unless the immune system is compromised, it suppresses viral reactivation and prevents shingles outbreaks.
 Why this suppression sometimes fails is poorly understood, but shingles is more likely to occur in people whose immune systems are impaired due to aging, immunosuppressive therapy, psychological stress, or other factors.
 Upon reactivation, the virus replicates in neuronal cell bodies, and virions are shed from the cells and carried down the axons to the area of skin innervated by that ganglion.
 In the skin, the virus causes local inflammation and blistering.
 The short- and long-term pain caused by shingles outbreaks originates from inflammation of affected nerves due to the widespread growth of the virus in those areas.

-As with chickenpox and other forms of alpha-herpesvirus infection, direct contact with an active rash can spread the virus to a person who lacks immunity to it.
+As with chickenpox and other alpha-herpesvirus infections, direct contact with an active rash can spread the virus to a person who lacks immunity.
 This newly infected individual may then develop chickenpox, but will not immediately develop shingles.

-The complete sequence of the viral genome was published in 1986.